 |Dual-fan||1845 MHz||3x DP|

 |Dual-fan||1875 MHz||2x DP|

 |Dual-fan||1830 MHz||1x DP|

 PNY GeForce GTX 1660 Super

-We start off with a model from PNY, a company that is perhaps best known for offering budget-friendly and, often, visually unimpressive graphics cards.
-However, the first card that we’ll be taking a look here isn’t included for its affordability, but for its size.
+We start with a model from PNY, a company that is probably best known for offering budget-friendly and, often, visually mediocre graphics cards.
+However, the first card that we’ll be taking a closer look at here isn’t included for its affordability, but its size.